tensorlakeai/indexify/docs/docs/index.md

 ## Multi-Modal Structured Extraction and Real Time Indexing for Large Language Models Applications

-Indexify is a reactive content extraction and retrieval engine for Generative AI Applications.
+Indexify is a reactive structured extraction engine for un-structured data.

-Applications that use LLMs on real-world data to plan actions autonomously or to answer queries require the indexes to be updated as the data is updated.

-Indexes are constantly updated by applying extractors on data ingested into the service.
-Indexify has a data-parallel and hardware accelerator-aware extraction engine that allows indexing large amounts of data in real-time.

-Extractors are modules that apply AI models to data and produce embeddings or structured information, such as named entities in a document or objects of interest and their location in images.
-Developers can build new extractors for their use cases, such as creating indexes from healthcare records or indexes from a code repository for searching code and documentation.
+Applications leveraging LLMs for autonomous planning or queries necessitate timely index updates aligned with data changes or new extraction methods.
+Indexify enables both, by applying feature extractors on data in real-time and updating one or many indexes.

 Storage is pluggable, we support few different vector stores for embeddings and document stores for structured data.